cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 This protocol may be decomposed into a series of steps, as described
 below:

-- Setup(l): Let GG=GG(l) be a group with a prime-order p=p(l) (e.g., p
-  is l-bits long).
-Randomly sample an integer k in GF(p) and output (k,GG)
+- Setup(L): Let GG be a group of prime-order p such that the discrete logarithm problem in GG can be solved in 2^L operations.
+The Prover randomly samples a secret scalar k in GF(p).
-- Blind(x): Compute and return a blind, r, and blinded representation of x in GG, denoted M.
+- Blind(x): This operation allows the Verifier to compute M, a blinded representation of x in GG.
+To do so, the Verifier requires a blind r, which is a scalar uniformly sampled from GF(p).
-- Evaluate(k,M,h?): Evaluates on input M using secret key k to produce Z, the input h is optional and equal to the cofactor of an elliptic curve.
-If h is not provided then it defaults to 1.
+- Evaluate(k,M): The Prover uses the secret key k to produce a commitment Z from input M.
-- Unblind(r,Z): Unblind blinded OPRF evaluation Z with blind r, yielding N and output N.
+- Unblind(r,Z): The verifier unblinds Z, the blinded OPRF evaluation of the Prover, with blind r yielding N, and outputs N.
 - Finalize(x,N,aux?): Finalize N by first computing dk := H_2(DST, x ..
   N).
 Subsequently output y := H_2(dk, aux), where aux is some auxiliary data encoded as a byte string.
-If aux is not specified, it defaults to the empty byte string.
+If aux is not specified, it defaults to the empty string.

 For verifiability (VOPRF) we modify the algorithms of VerifiableSetup, VerifiableEvaluate and VerifiableUnblind to be the following: